-One of my most frequently asked questions has to do with keeping your money safe on the road, and specifically: should you buy a money belt for your trip?
+A frequently asked question of travel experts has to do with keeping your money safe on the road, and specifically, should you buy a money belt for your trip.
 Travelers either love them or you hate them, but there's no denying they're one of the best ways to keep your cash stashed when you're on the move.

 Money belts are exactly what they sound like: a belt with a concealed pouch where you can store your money.

 The theory is that you'll keep your money safe from pickpockets if it's hidden away from sight.
 Not only that, but hiding your money away in belts can also bring you peace of mind.